syncfusion-content/javascript-docs/js/SpellCheck/Functionalities.md

 You can also add the custom words into the custom dictionary file through the dialog mode or context menu mode add to dictionary option.

-* Dialog Mode - Add To Dictionary button will be available in the dialog window, while checking the error in the given input string and clicking this button then the word will be added into the custom dictionary file.
+* Dialog Mode - Add To Dictionary button is available in the dialog window, while highlighting the error word in the given input string and clicking this button then the word will be adding into the custom dictionary file.
-* Context Menu Mode - Add To Dictionary option will be available in the context menu while right click on the error word in the target area and clicking this option then the word will be added into the custom dictionary file.
+* Context Menu Mode - Add To Dictionary option is available while right click on the error word and selecting this option, the word will be adding into the custom dictionary file.